georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 Instead of thinking about a process where finite elements shrink to zero, the hyperreals allow for a direct construction.
 In essence it makes it easier to extend properties of finite systems into continuous cases.

-Let me note that there exists many other approaches to non-standard analysis: axiomatic, like [Internal Set Theory](https://en.wikipedia.org/wiki/Internal_set_theory) or [Alternative Set Theory](https://en.wikipedia.org/wiki/Alternative_set_theory), as well as constructionist like the [surreal numbers](https://en.wikipedia.org/wiki/Surreal_number) or the [superreal numbers](https://en.wikipedia.org/wiki/Superreal_number).
+Let me note that there exists many other approaches to non-standard analysis: axiomatic, like [Internal Set Theory](https://en.wikipedia.org/wiki/Internal_set_theory) or [Alternative Set Theory](https://en.wikipedia.org/wiki/Alternative_set_theory), as well as constructionist, like the [surreal numbers](https://en.wikipedia.org/wiki/Surreal_number) or the [superreal numbers](https://en.wikipedia.org/wiki/Superreal_number).

 ## How to use it?